 Your driveway is one of the first things you and your guests will see when pulling up to your house.
 A properly installed and inviting driveway can add great curb appeal to your home.
-But the blacktop driveway is not as simplistic as it looks.
-The base material underneath the blacktop is what gives your driveway the strength and stability it needs to keep it together and functioning properly.
+But the blacktop driveway is not as simple to construct as it looks.
+What you choose for the base material underneath the blacktop is critical.
+It is what gives your driveway the strength and stability it needs to keep it together and functioning properly.
 Without taking the time to determine and install the proper base material, you will not get the same longevity out of it.
 Driveway installation can be a costly and time consuming process, so it’s better to get it done right the first time!

 Driveways are built from the ground up so you need to start with a solid base.
 A good crushed gravel base beneath the blacktop is the secret to a long-lasting driveway.
 The base is the foundation for a durable driveway, making it critical to pick the right base material.
 Installing crushed, granular based gravel on a compacted subgrade is the best start to a strong base.
 The two most important factors when considering base materials are composition and thickness.